 Required Student Immunizations

-- Second dose of measles (MMR) mandated for Kindergarten and above
+- Second dose of MMR, mandated for Kindergarten and above

-- Hepatitis B (3 doses) mandated for all students prekindergarten – 12
+- Hepatitis B, 3 doses, mandated for all students PreK and above

-- Varicella Vaccine mandated for students in grades PreK-12
+- Varicella Vaccine mandated for all students PreK and above

-- Varicella Vaccine #2 mandated for students in Kindergarten, first, second, sixth, seventh and eighth grades
+- Varicella Vaccine #2 mandated for students in Kindergarten, grades 1-4 and 6-10.

-- Meningococcal Vaccine is mandated for students in grades 7 and 12
+- Meningococcal vaccine (MenACWY) mandated for students in grades 7-10 and second dose required for 12th grade.

 Westchester County Department of Health